MigojoTech/slate/source/index.html.md

 Parameter | Value | Description
 --------- | ----------- | ------------
-title | Title | This parameter will configure the title of the Custom Link description | Desc | This parameter will configure the description of the Custom Link location | Loc | This parameter will configure the location of the Custom Link usage_type | multiple | This parameter will determine if the Custom Link is a one time or multiple time event (See Appendix)
+{title | Title | This parameter will configure the title of the Custom Link description | Desc | This parameter will configure the description of the Custom Link location | Loc | This parameter will configure the location of the Custom Link usage_type | multiple | This parameter will determine if the Custom Link is a one time or multiple time event (See Appendix)